-When you create a rule in the Timed Email Organizer, wouldn’t it be nice if you could test the rule to see which emails it would affect if it runs, but not actually run anything?
+When you create an Outlook rule in the Timed Email Organizer, wouldn’t it be nice if you could test the rule to see which emails it would affect if it runs, but not actually run anything?
 That’s what the Test rules feature is all about.
 You simply select one or more rules from the main grid and click the Test button.

 In this example, I’ve been meaning to clean up my Inbox by deleting notification emails from our WordPress site.
 These notification emails let me know when a user has changed their password, or a new user has just registered on the site.
 They can be useful for a time, but after a while they build up in my Inbox and cause clutter so I want to automatically delete these emails after they are two weeks old.
 I’ve been meaning to do this for a while, so it’s a great time to get started.